Medical and Dental Services through our Clinics

 Bach Flowers- We provide this treatment for emotional issues such as anxiety and depression by combining taking diluted flower tinctures with counseling.
 The nurse who provides this service makes referrals to local mental health providers, as needed.

-- Laboratory-Both clinics offer simple laboratory tests of blood, urine, and feces.
-However, referrals must be makes for complex blood analysis and ultrasounds, often delaying diagnosis and treatment.
+Laboratory - Both clinics offer simple laboratory tests of blood, urine, and feces.
+However, referrals must be for complex blood analysis and ultrasounds, often delaying diagnosis and treatment.

 ODIM welcomes visiting doctors and health care professionals (with current license) to work with us.
 Our staff and patients have benefitted greatly from the knowledge, interaction, relationships and care that has been shared by foreign physicians, nurse practitioners and other trained medical professionals with a desire to serve.